PritamCharles/ML-Fake-bills-Dataset/README.md

 ## About The Project

 This repository is a machine learning project datas are analyzed and learning modeles are applied on a defined dataset in order to answer a question / problematic.</br></br>
-The chosen dataset is : Adult Data Set</br>
+The chosen dataset is : Adult Income Dataset</br>
 It deals with the indivuals annual income results from various factors.
 The goal, here, is to predict, according to some factors, if an individual could get more than $50K per year.

 ## Built With